 There is downside risk to these forecasts (i.e. start of increases in Bank Rate is delayed even further) if economic growth remains weaker for longer than expected.
-However, should the pace of growth pick up more sharply than expected there could be upside risk, particularly if Bank of England inflation forecasts for two years ahead exceed the Bank of England's 2% target rate (currently at 1.9% as at 19 February 2014).
+However, should the pace of growth pick up more sharply than expected there could be upside risk.

-For 2014/2015 it is suggested that the Council should budget for an investment return of 0.50% on investments placed during the financial year.
+For 2015/2016 it is suggested that the Council should budget for an investment return of 0.50% on investments placed during the financial year.